Teaching Kids The Definition Of Bullying

 Written by: Counselor Chelsey

-Why is teaching kids the definition of bullying important?
+Why Teach the definition of bullying

 When kids don’t know what something is, they won’t be able to identify it when they see or experience it.
 For example, I have struggled with anxiety for my whole life but didn’t realize it until I was in college.
 No one had ever told me what anxiety was or what it looked like.

-What definition should I use?
+What Bullying Definition Should I use?

-According to Stopbullying.gov, “bullying is unwanted, aggressive behavior among school-aged children that involves a real or perceived power imbalance.
-It also is repeated or has the potential to be repeated”
+According to Stopbullying.gov, “Bullying is unwanted, aggressive behavior among school-aged children that involves a real or perceived power imbalance.
+It also is repeated or has the potential to be repeated.”

-4.)
-Bullying is purposeful.
+4. Bullying is purposeful.
 For something to be bullying, it must be intentional, not an accident.

 How should I teach about the definition of bullying?

-Teach about it explicitly.
+Teach about it explicitly

-Allow students to practice identifying bullying.
+Allow students to practice identifying bullying

 Do you want easy to use social-emotional activities and ideas sent straight to your inbox?
 Sign up for my newsletter!